-And now for today’s story which is titled Busman’s Holiday, which requires us to once again hop in our time machine and set our clocks back to Friday March 28th of 1947.
+And now for today’s story which is titled Busman’s Holiday, which requires us to once again hop in our time machine and set our clocks back to Friday, March 28, 1947.

 Almost immediately a teletype alarm was transmitted to police in 11 states around New York to keep an eye out for the bus.